My Wheeler mountain winter bike (2)

 and I opted for a new square tapered crankset with a traditional 113.5 sealed bottom bracket.

-Before starting the assembly process, I imagined the bike I wanted to create to meet my needs.
-I selected the parts, and it was incredibly satisfying not only to put it together piece by piece but also to see it become a finished product.
+Before beginning the assembly, I envisioned the bike I wanted to build to suit my needs.
+Choosing the parts was gratifying, and assembling it piece by piece was incredibly rewarding as I watched it transform into a finished product.

-I'm proud of finding the 'old' 25.4 handlebar/stem combination in silver, which stands out against the prevalent black here in Taiwan.
-I restored the fork from a damaged original by smoothing out the scratches and painting it on a smooth base coat as a unique piece myself.
+I'm particularly proud of sourcing the 'old' 25.4 handlebar/stem combination in silver, which contrasts with the common black found here in Taiwan.
+I personally restored the fork from a damaged original by smoothing out the scratches and applying a smooth base coat, making it a unique piece.

 Costs